EYFS: What is it?

 - Children develop and learn in different ways and at different rates.

-What are the 7 main learning areas?
+What are the 7 main learning areas of the EYFS?

-Educational programmes must involve activities and experiences for children, as follows
+According to the legislation, educational programmes must involve activities and experiences for children, as follows

 - Communication and language development – giving children opportunities to experience a rich language environment; to develop their confidence and skills in expressing themselves; and to speak and listen in a range of situations.